ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 The following instructions describe the first boot and usage of your IBM i virtual machine (VM).
 {: shortdesc}

-IBM i 7.2, and later, VMs support up to 127 storage volumes per VM.
+VMs running the IBM i 7.2 or later stock OS images support up to 127 storage volumes per VM by default and can be configured to support up to 508 storage volumes per VM.
 {: note}

 ## First boot of IBM i
 {: #first-boot}

-When you use IBM i 7.5 stock OS Image on an {{site.data.keyword.powerSysFull}}, you must first reset the Dedicated Service Tools (DST) password for the IBM i standard user `QSECOFR` through the console.
+When you use IBM i 7.5 or later stock OS image on an {{site.data.keyword.powerSysFull}}, you must first reset the Dedicated Service Tools (DST) password for the IBM i standard user `QSECOFR` through the console.
 This step needs to be completed within an hour of VM deployment for the TCP configuration to finish.

-The IBM i standard user `QSECOFR` is set to the password `QSECOFR`, and must be changed to a password with 15 characters (no blank spaces) through the VNC Console.
-For a refresh of VNC Console usage with IBM i, see [Tips for working with the IBM i console](/docs/power-iaas?topic=power-iaas-configuring-ibmi#tips-ibmi).
+The IBM i standard user `QSECOFR` is set to the password `QSECOFR`, and must be changed to a password with 15 characters (no blank spaces) through the Virtual Server Instance (VSI) console.
+For a refresh of VSI console usage with IBM i, see [Tips for working with the IBM i console](/docs/power-iaas?topic=power-iaas-configuring-ibmi#tips-ibmi).

-For steps on changing the DST password, see [First boot change password](#first-boot-change-password).
+For steps on changing the DST password, see [Changing the DST password](#first-boot-change-dst-password).
 {: note}

-### First boot VNC Console access
+### Accessing the VSI console
-{: #first-boot-vnc-console-access}
+{: #first-boot-access-vsi-console}

-To begin your first boot, open the VNC Console:
+To open the VSI console on the first boot, complete the following steps:

 1. Go to the **IBM Power Virtual Server** instance in the {{site.data.keyword.powerSys_notm}} user interface and click your IBM i VM instance.
+The Virtual server instance details page is displayed.
-2. Click **VM actions** in the server details page and select **Open console** from the drop-down list.
-On the console setting page, select the language and click **Open console**.
+2. Click **VM actions** in the Virtual server details page and select **Open console** from the drop-down list.
+The Console Setting dialog is displayed.
+3. Select **037 English** from the **Console language** drop-down list.

-    IBM i console opens as a new window.
-Ensure that your browser setting does not block any pop-up window.
+4. Click **Open console**.
+The IBM i console opens in a new window.
+Ensure that your browser settings allow pop-up windows.
-    {: note}

-    The Idle timeout for the VNC console is 30 minutes.
+    The idle timeout for the VSI console is 2 hours.
     {: important}

+[2Q-POWERIAAS-Console-resiliency-enhancement-17-April-end]{: tag-green}

-To disconnect from the VNC Console session, close the web browser window that is titled 'noVNC'.
+To disconnect from the VSI console session, close the web browser window that is titled 'noVNC'.

-If you lose internet connectivity, your VNC Console session (provided through noVNC) shows as "Server disconnected (code: 1006)" and will not auto-connect when internet connectivity is restored.
+If you lose internet connectivity, your VSI console session (provided through noVNC) displays the "Server disconnected (code: 1006)" message and will not auto-connect when internet connectivity is restored.

-To restore the VNC Console session, return to the IBM Power Virtual Instance, and again click **VM actions** in the server details page and select **Open console** from the drop-down list.
-Your session is restored and shows 'Connected (encrypted)'.
+To restore the VSI console session, complete the following steps:

+1. Return to the IBM Power Virtual instance.
+2. Click **VM actions** in the Virtual server details page and select **Open console** from the drop-down list.
+The session is restored and the 'Connected (encrypted)' message is displayed

-Alternatively, if you have many IBM i virtual machines you can use the IBM Cloud CLI to return the VNC Console session URL, such as using a shell command loop:
+Alternatively, if you have many IBM i virtual machines you can use the IBM Cloud CLI to return the VSI console session URL, such as using a shell command loop:

 ```shell
 ibmcloud pi service-list